Liberal National Party of Queensland

-The Liberal National Party of Queensland (LNP) is a major political party in Queensland, Australia.
-It was formed in 2008 by a merger of the Queensland divisions of the Liberal Party and the National Party.
-At a federal level and in most other states, the two parties remain distinct and operate as a Coalition.
-The LNP is a division of the Liberal Party of Australia, and an affiliate of the National Party of Australia.
+The Liberal National Party of Queensland (LNP) is a major conservative political party in Queensland, Australia.
+It was formed in 2008 by a merger of the Queensland divisions of the Liberal and National parties.
+In most other states, the two parties remain separate and distinct.
+Federal LNP parliamentarians sit in the party room of either the Liberals or the Nationals, depending on which federal party their seat has been allocated to by the LNP.
+The LNP is a division of the Liberal Party of Australia and an affiliate of the National Party of Australia.

-After suffering defeat at its first election in 2009 the LNP won government for the first time at the 2012 election, winning 78 out of 89 seats, a record majority in the unicameral Parliament of Queensland.
+After suffering defeat at its first election in 2009, the LNP entered government for the first time at the 2012 election, winning 78 out of 89 seats, a record majority in the unicameral Parliament of Queensland.
 Campbell Newman became the first LNP Premier of Queensland.
 The Newman Government was subsequently defeated by the Labor Party at the 2015 election.
+Since 1989, the LNP and its predecessor parties have been in government for just 5 years.
+The party returned to power at the 2024 Queensland state election, unseating the three-term Labor government led by then-Premier Steven Miles.